penumbra-zone/UIPs/uips/uip-4.md

     // The randomized validating key for the spend authorization signature. penumbra.crypto.decaf377_rdsa.v1.SpendVerificationKey rk = 4;
-    // NEW: An encryption of the commitment of the input note to the sender's OVK. optional bytes encrypted_backref = 7;
+    // NEW: An encryption of the commitment of the input note to the sender's OVK. bytes encrypted_backref = 7;
 }
 ```

 Clients MAY populate the `encrypted_backref` field with the encrypted note commitment corresponding to the note they are spending.

+Transaction parsing rules MUST ensure the length of the `encrypted_backref` bytes field on a `Spend` has either 64 or zero bytes in length.

-Initially the field will be optional, allowing for a phased adoption period such that clients have time to implement support for `Spend` backreferences.
+This allows for a phased adoption period such that clients have time to implement support for `Spend` backreferences.
+See the [Backwards Compatibility section](#backwards-compatibility) for further discussion.

 ### Encryption of Spend Backreference